Rakib-Coder00/cisco-chemicals-inc-client/README.md

 # CISCO CHEMICAL INC

 - CISCO Chemical Inc is a  leading professional chemical services provider.
+- This is a full stack web project that utilizes MongoDB as the backend database.
+- Customers can order products and add their own reviews.
+Implement Web Payments.
+- Admin can manage all orders, upload products, and cancel orders.

 - CISCO Chemical IS CHICAGO BASED CHEMICAL MANUFACTURE COMPANY ESTABLISHED IN 2009.
 WE HAVE 60% OF ACCOUNT DEDICATED LANES.
 ALL THE CORE PROCESSES ARE SIMPLIFIED, DOCUMENTED AND FBA.